 Using your fingertips to lightly break up the fat into the flour.
 Don’t use your whole hand.
 The whole point of scones is the small lumps of cold fat that help to make the scones light, and puffed up and glorious when they hit the heat of your oven.
 You want the texture to be small crumbs and the fat mixed in evenly with the flour.

-When you are happy your fat is mixed in, you can add your grated cheese, then add your liquid and your egg and mix them into the flour, until you have a dough.
+When you are happy your fat is mixed in, you can add your grated cheese, then add your liquid them into the flour, until you have a dough.
 It will be slightly sticky, but that’s ok.

 You can re-roll your dough, to make more, but be careful not to overwork it.

-When you have all your scones ready you can either sprinkle some grated cheese or a pinch of dried herbs of your choice, or if egg isn’t an allergen issue, you can use a lightly beaten egg to give them a nice glaze.
+When you have all your scones ready you can either sprinkle some grated cheese or a pinch of dried herbs of your choice or if the egg isn’t an allergen issue, you can use a lightly beaten egg to give them a nice glaze.

 Bake in the oven for 12-15 mins until risen and golden.

 They really are fluffy and delicious and don’t last long in our house, and you cannot tell they are gluten-free.
 I literally have to stop my crew from eating them whilst they are still too hot, and my kids love them in their lunchboxes.